Why I Started A Minute for Mental Health (And What Keeps Me Going)

 It started with exhaustion—and not just the kind that sleep can fix.

-A Minute for Mental Health started as a passion project—honestly, more like a coping tool I built for myself.
+A Minute for Mental Health started as a passion project—honestly, more like a coping tool I built for myself as I worked on recovery after trauma and grief.

 I was already working in social work and mental health, but navigating those losses alongside parenting active kids, going back to school on a mission to learn more about health studies and how our healthcare system can better support people suffering with ALS, lead me on a path to burnout like I had never experienced.

-I was lucky enough to have support from caring family, friends, professors, mentors and colleagues, that provided encouraged me as I processed my own challenges in this process before taking the leap to seek out formal therapy of my own.
+I feel very lucky to have had support from caring family, friends, professors, mentors and colleagues, that were patient with me and encouraged me as I processed my own challenges in this process before taking the leap to seek out formal therapy of my own.
+It’s hard to describe how challenging it can be to be the one needing help when you’re usually the one giving help to others.

 Now, my work is rooted in one belief: You shouldn’t have to wait until everything falls apart to start taking care of your mental health.